-Our biggest piece of advice for getting married in Antigua is to hire a wedding planner — this goes especially for brides who are planning a wedding from abroad.
-Having someone who knows the ins and outs of booking certain venues, what their policies are, and if they work inside of your budget will save you a lot of time and headaches in the long run.
-If you need recommendations for wedding planners, you can shoot us an email and we will send you a list of the best ones in the country.
+Our biggest piece of advice for getting married in Antigua is to hire a wedding planner — this goes especially for couples who are planning a wedding from abroad.
+Having someone who knows the details of booking certain venues, their policies and whether they work for your budget will save you a lot of time and headaches.
+If you need recommendations for wedding planners, shoot us an email and we will send you a list of the best wedding planners in Guatemala.

-All the photos on this post were taken by us.
-We have shot weddings in all the venues here, so if you want to see more photos of a particular place and you don’t see a link to a published wedding on our website, you can send us an email and we will send you a full gallery of a wedding there.
+All the photos in this list were taken by us.
+We have covered weddings in all the venues listed.
+If you want to see more photos of a particular place, please send us an email and we will happily send you a full wedding gallery.

 Best wedding venues in Antigua Guatemala ~ Ruins

 The first part of our two-part venue recommendations begins with the gorgeous church ruins that are spotted all over Antigua.
-The following places are some of our favorite locations where we have photographed weddings.
+These venues are some of our favorite locations where we have photographed weddings.
 The ruins are amazing because they have minimal visual clutter and are centrally located.
-They are also a blank slate for design and decoration and these stunning venues will surely blow your guests away.
+They are also a blank slate in terms of design and decoration, so the options here are endless.

 Ruins of Santa Clara